 - establish eye contact

 - show attention with nonverbal cues, such as nodding

 - allow silences while patients search for words

 - ask explicitly if there are other areas of concern

 What happens when physicians and patients disagree?

 One third to one half of patients will fail to follow a physician's treatment recommendations.
-Labeling such patients "noncompliant" implicitly supports an attitude of paternalism, in which the physician knows best.
-Patients filter physician instructions through their existing belief system; they decide whether the recommended actions are possible or desirable in the context of their everyday lives.
+Labeling such patients "noncompliant" implicitly supports an attitude of paternalism, in which the physician knows best (see: Difficult Patient Encounters).
+Patients filter physician instructions through their existing belief system and competing demands; they decide whether the recommended actions are possible or desirable in the context of their everyday lives.